 The litany of accomplishments and accolades achieved by Joshua Wilton are a true testament to his hard work and dedication to his community.

 In 1888, Joshua Wilton completed the construction of his home (now the restaurant and inn named in his honor).
 This gorgeous Queen Anne Victorian required 8 years of construction, with Wilton working hands-on alongside individuals from all over the country to complete the hand carved mantles and faux-marble slate fireplaces.
 Today, his portrait hangs above the fireplace in our lounge.

 The Wilton family occupied the home for about 40 years, until is was sold to the Shank family, who also lived here for 40 years.
 After the Shank children left home and Mr. Shank passed, Mrs. Shank briefly took in boarders.
 In the 1970's, the house served as the TKE fraternity house until is was sold to the Macher family—who converted it into apartments.
 The Moore family purchased the home in 1986 and took two years to lovingly restore the home to its original grandeur.
 They added a restaurant kitchen, sunroom, and brick patio.
 The Joshua Wilton House Inn & Restaurant opened in May of 1988 on the one-hundredth anniversary of the house.
 Since then, it has served as a fine dining restaurant and bed & breakfast—the first of its kind in Harrisonburg.

-Many features have survived the many transitions of the home, including the parquet floors, the fireplaces and mantles, the stairway and the newel post, and the leaded glass surrounding the original front door.
-For the twenty years of its operation, the Joshua Wilton House Inn & Restaurant has served as an oasis for weary travelers and hungry epicureans in search of quiet solitude, excellent cuisine and impeccable service.
+Many features have survived the multiple transitions of the home, including parquet floors, intricate fireplaces and mantles, a massive stairway with a newel post, and the beautifully leaded glass surrounding the original front door.
+For the thirty years of its operation, the Joshua Wilton House Inn & Restaurant has served as an oasis for weary travelers and hungry epicureans in search of quiet solitude, excellent cuisine and impeccable service.